pgjdbc/pgjdbc/pgjdbc/src/test/java/org/postgresql/test/README.md

 --------------
 Of course, you need to have a [Java 2 JDK or JRE installed](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Also install [Apache Maven](https://maven.apache.org/).

-You also need to install the JUnit4 testing framework.
-You can download it from http://www.junit.org/.
-Add junit4.jar to your CLASSPATH before you perform the following steps.
-Ant will dynamically detect that JUnit is present and then build the JDBC test suite.

 You need to install and build the PostgreSQL JDBC driver source tree.
-You can download it from http://jdbc.postgresql.org/.
-See README in the top of the tree for more information.
+You can download it from https://github.com/pgjdbc/pgjdbc.
+See [README](https://github.com/pgjdbc/pgjdbc) in that project for more information.

 In this Howto we'll use `$JDBC_SRC` to refer to the top-level directory of the JDBC driver source tree.
-The test suite is located in the subdirectory `$JDBC_SRC/org/postgresql/test`.
+The test suite is the directory where you cloned the https://github.com/pgjdbc/pgjdbc project from GitHub.

 3 Test PostgreSQL Database
 ---------------